Three warfares: Canada

-Belt and Road Initiative

-The Belt and Road Initiative (BRI) project is seen as a key element of the three warfares doctrine, seeking to create a debt-trap for unsuspecting nations and compromise the economic and political sovereignty of these nations.
-Through bribery and coercion, China has acquired allies and clients within the economic and political elites of these nations, and gets them to promote the acceptance of the BRI project in their respective nations.

 COVID-19 pandemic

 During the COVID-19 pandemic, China used a vast disinformation campaign that COVID-19 originated outside of China.
 It used proxy accounts, bots and even Chinese government officials and diplomats to disseminate false stories on social media.
 For example, Chinese state-run media falsely claimed that COVID-19 had originated in South Korea and Italy.
 A Chinese diplomat Zhao Lijian shared a theory that a US Army service member had brought the virus to China.
 The German Interior Ministry also revealed that Chinese diplomats had urged Germany to report favorably on China's COVID-19 response efforts.
 China has also influenced the World Health Organization to shape and steer its messaging in favour of China.
 Tedros Adhanom Ghebreyesus, the WHO Director General, consistently praised China's "effective" response but never criticized China for suppressing whistleblowers and ignoring WHO's recommendations on how to stop the spread of COVID-19.